Consensys/code_merklization_of_traces/README.md

 Then, just run `python merklificator directory_with_traces`.

+You can find some sample trace files in the releases section of this repo.

 ```
 $ python merklificator.py --help
 usage: merklificator.py [-h] [-s CHUNK_SIZE] [-m HASH_SIZE] [-a ARITY] [-v LOG] [-j JOB_ID] [-d DETAIL_LEVEL] traces_dir [traces_dir ...]